-git clone https://github.com/Mikrocontroller-net/transistortester ls and confirm with Enter or \checkmark .
-To download new updates, it is enough in the future: cd \sim /tra followed by $[\mathsf{Tab}]$ and enter $[\mathcal{A}]$, and now in this directory git pull followed by \checkmark .
+git clone https://github.com/Mikrocontroller-net/transistortester ls and confirm with Enter or 4.
+To download new updates, it is enough in the future:

-The files are now in the Linux [personal folder] on (/home/,user") under the name "transistortester".
+The files are now in the Linux [personal folder] on (/home/"user") under the name "transistortester".
 Checking the presence.
-Open the terminal window, prepare for the user (user).
+Open the terminal window, cd ~/tra followed by Tab and enter 4, and now in this directory git pull prepare for the user (user).